Matcha.Guide

 PerfectTed was founded in 2020 by Teddie Levenfiche and Levi Hunneyball, two founders who spotted a gap in the UK market for high-quality matcha in everyday retail channels.
 After appearing on BBC's Dragon's Den, they secured a six-figure investment from Steven Bartlett, which helped fuel the brand's rapid supermarket expansion.

-They source from Japan, primarily from Kagoshima — a reliable origin that sits below Uji in prestige but well above the Chinese-grown powders that dominate budget shelves.
+They source from Japan, primarily from Kagoshima — a reliable origin that is less closely associated with traditional prestige than Uji, but is still a respected Japanese tea region.

 Detailed Reviews